 The details of how the HDT will work are contained in the Housing Delivery Test Rulebook and explained further in the guide accompanying the results.

 The HDT works by comparing how many homes have been delivered over the previous three years to the number of homes required.
 Councils that deliver 95% or less have to complete an Action Plan.
-The process of making an Action Plan was described in a draft NPPG published alongside the draft NPPF, so the final details are still to be published.
-Whatever the details, it seems likely that many councils will need to go through the Action Plan process towards the end of 2018.
+About a third of councils are in this position in the first year of the test.

 Our early work with pilots on the Housing Delivery Test

 We are very grateful to the five councils who helped us work out the first principles of the Action Plan process, and for the larger working party that helped us frame our thinking on the Housing Delivery Test more generally.

 We are starting to publish some of the sample Action Plans we made with the help of our pilot councils.
 We have made a new page to publish some example Action Plans and will be reviewing what we learned from this first group early in 2019.

 Thanks to our network of helpful peers and practitioners we produced some "early findings" from our set of regional workshops:

 We held a "wash up" event in March for our pilots where we shared and compared what we had learned from the process.
 Again, we are extremely grateful for the people who gave so freely of their time and experience.